thrynae/readfile/README.md

 It is also possible to enter the file name as a URL.
 In that case this function will download the file to the temporary directory, read it, and delete it.
 If that fails, webread/urlread will be used to read the file as a char array, although that may limit which characters can be read depending on the Matlab/Octave release and OS.

+This function support most syntax options that the readlines function (introduced in R2020b) supports.
+It even has a switch to reproduce a bug with reading most emoji.
+In general cellstr(readlines(___)) should provide equivalent results.

 Licence: CC by-nc-sa 4.0